JWalshe86/Mickey-Mouse-Memory-Game/README.md

 ## Unsolved bugs

-- On hard mode the counter continues to deplete if the same card is clicked twice.
+- While my wife tested the game on hard mode the counter continued to deplete if the same card is clicked twice.

 # Deployment